 You also get to decide what your character's focus will be.
 Will he or she be determined to survive or to escape, or is there a third option?
-Maybe they will use all that free time to write poems.
-Their fate is up to you.
-The Authors Publish Compendium of Writing Prompts
+Maybe all the free time will be spent writing poems.
+Your castaway's fate is up to you.

-Don't spend too long planning this writing, just picture a main character and an island in your head and start writing, see where the words lead you.
+Don't spend too long planning this piece.
+Just picture a main character and an island in your head and start writing.
+See where the words lead you.